Aliases for GJC2 Gene

 Previous GeneCards Identifiers for GJC2 Gene

 This gene encodes a gap junction protein.
 Gap junction proteins are members of a large family of homologous connexins and comprise 4 transmembrane, 2 extracellular, and 3 cytoplasmic domains.
 This gene plays a key role in central myelination and is involved in peripheral myelination in humans.
 Defects in this gene are the cause of autosomal recessive Pelizaeus-Merzbacher-like disease-1. [provided by RefSeq, Jul 2008]

 GeneCards Summary for GJC2 Gene

-GJC2 (Gap Junction Protein, Gamma 2, 47kDa) is a Protein Coding gene.
-Diseases associated with GJC2 include spastic paraplegia 44 and leukodystrophy, hypomyelinating, 2.
-Among its related pathways are Vesicle-mediated transport and Myometrial Relaxation and Contraction Pathways.
+GJC2 (Gap Junction Protein Gamma 2) is a Protein Coding gene.
+Diseases associated with GJC2 include leukodystrophy, hypomyelinating, 2 and lymphedema, hereditary, ic.
+Among its related pathways are Signaling in Gap Junctions and Myometrial Relaxation and Contraction Pathways.
 GO annotations related to this gene include gap junction channel activity.
-An important paralog of this gene is GJB3.
+An important paralog of this gene is GJA1.

 UniProtKB/Swiss-Prot for GJC2 Gene

 One gap junction consists of a cluster of closely packed pairs of transmembrane channels, the connexons, through which materials of low MW diffuse from one cell to a neighboring cell.
 May play a role in myelination in central and peripheral nervous systems.

 Gap channels (gap junctions) are specialized cell-cell contacts that provide direct intracellular communication.
 They allow passive diffusion of molecules up to 1 kDa, including nutrients, metabolites (glucose), ions (K+, Ca2+) and second messengers (IP3, cAMP).